ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 IP addresses are personally identifiable information requiring protection, yet common anonymization approaches have fundamental limitations.
 Truncation (zeroing parts of addresses) irreversibly destroys data while providing unpredictable privacy levels - a /24 mask may hide one user or thousands depending on network allocation.
 Hashing produces non-reversible outputs unsuitable for operational tasks like abuse investigation.
 Ad-hoc encryption schemes often lack rigorous security analysis and cannot interoperate between systems.

 This document addresses these deficiencies by specifying secure, efficient, and interoperable methods for IP address encryption and obfuscation.
-The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information through cryptographically sound techniques rather than flawed approaches.
+The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information through cryptographically sound techniques.

 This work directly addresses concerns raised in {{!RFC7624}} regarding confidentiality when sharing data with third parties.
 Unlike existing practices that merely obscure addresses, these methods provide mathematically provable security properties, discussed throughout this document and summarized in {{security-considerations}}.

 ## Use Cases and Motivations

-Organizations handling IP addresses face a critical dilemma: they must protect user privacy while maintaining operational capabilities.
+Organizations handling IP addresses must protect user privacy while maintaining operational capabilities.
 Generic encryption systems, though secure, are poorly suited for IP addresses - they expand data unpredictably, break compatibility with network tools, and operate too slowly for high-volume processing.
 The specialized methods in this specification resolve these conflicts through purpose-built cryptographic techniques:

 - Efficiency and Compactness: All variants operate on exactly 128 bits, achieving single-block encryption speed critical for network-rate processing.
 Non-deterministic variants add only 8-16 bytes of tweak overhead versus potentially hundreds of bytes with generic encryption.
-This difference enables processing billions of addresses in real-time rather than requiring expensive batch operations.
+This difference enables processing addresses in real-time rather than requiring expensive batch operations.

 - High Usage Limits: Non-deterministic variants safely handle massive volumes - approximately 4 billion operations for `ipcrypt-nd` and 18 quintillion for `ipcrypt-ndx` per key - without degrading security.
-Generic encryption often requires complex key rotation schemes at much lower thresholds.
+Generic encryption often requires operationally complex key rotation schemes at much lower thresholds.

 - Format Preservation (Deterministic): The `ipcrypt-deterministic` variant produces valid IP addresses, not arbitrary ciphertext.
 This enables encrypted addresses to flow through existing network infrastructure, monitoring tools, and databases without modification (see {{format-preservation-and-limitations}}).